chriskuske/CodeSigning/README.md

 - Added installer script for right-click context menu (no admin required)
 - Added simple GUI for file selection and signing
 - Documentation updates for new install and GUI features
+- Added -UpdateTools switch: existing tools are reused unless -UpdateTools is passed or the .exe is missing

 ### v1.3.0 (May 27, 2025)
 - Improved error handling and certificate validation